Makar Sankranti: Uttarakhand

 Makar Sankranti is a popular festival in Uttarakhand.
 It known by various names in the different parts of the state such as Uttarayani, Khichri Sangrand, Pusyodia, Ghughutia, Ghughuti Tyar, Kale Kauva, Makrain, Makraini, Gholda, Gwalda and Chunyatyar.

 In the Kumaon region of Uttarakhand, Makar Sankranti (also called as Ghughuti (घुघुति) or Ghughuti Tyar or Ghughutia or Kale Kauva or Uttarayani) is celebrated with great gusto.
-The famous Uttarayani mela (fair) is held in Bageshwar town each year in the month of January on the occasion of Makar Sankrati.
+The famous Uttarayani Fair is held in Bageshwar town each year in the month of January on the occasion of Makar Sankrati.
 According to the Almora Gazetteer, even in the early twentieth century, the annual Uttarayani mela at Bageshwar was visited by approximately 15,000 people and was the largest fair of Kumaon division.
 The religious ritual of the Uttarayani mela consists of bathing before daybreak at the confluence of Saryu and Gomati followed by an offering of water to Lord Shiva inside the Bagnath Temple.
 Those who are more religiously disposed, continue this practice for three days in succession, which is known as "Trimaghi".
 On this day, people also give 'khichdi' (a dish made by mixing pulses and rice) in charity, take ceremonial dips in holy rivers, participate in Uttarayani fairs and offer deep fried sweetmeats consisting of flour and jaggery to crows and other birds as a way to pay homage to the departed souls of their ancestors.

 West Bengal

 In West Bengal, Sankranti, also known as Poush Sankranti named after the Bengali month in which it falls (last date of that month), is celebrated as a harvest festival Poush Parbon (Bengali: পৌষ পার্বণ).
 (It falls on 14 January on the Western calendar.)
 The freshly harvested paddy and the date palm syrup in the form of Khejurer Gur (Bengali: খেজুরের গুড়) and Patali (Bengali: পাটালি) is used in the preparation of a variety of traditional Bengali sweets made with rice flour, coconut, milk and 'khejurer gur' (date palm jaggery) and known as 'Pitha' (Bengali: পিঠে).
 All sections of society participate in a three-day festival that begins on the day before Sankranti and ends on the day after.
 The Goddess Lakshmi is usually worshipped on the day of Sankranti.

 In the Himalayan regions of Darjeeling, the festival is as known as Magey Sakrati.
 It is distinctly associated with the worship of Lord Shiva.
 Traditionally, people bathe at sunrise and then commence their pooja.
-Elsewhere, many people take a dip in places like Ganga Sagar (the point where the river Ganges meets the Bay of Bengal).
+Elsewhere, many people take a dip in places like Ganga Sagar.
 Ganga Sagar falls in West Bengal.